NiciusB/palabrio/README.md

 # Palabrio

-Build with Typescript, Svelte, and Vite
+Built with Typescript, Svelte, and Vite

 ## Development